rust-lang/book/src/ch21-02-multithreaded.md

 ```

 The code is trying to pass `receiver` to multiple `Worker` instances.
 This
-won’t work, as you’ll recall from Chapter 16: the channel implementation that
+won’t work, as you’ll recall from Chapter 16: The channel implementation that
 Rust provides is multiple _producer_, single _consumer_.
 This means we can’t
 just clone the consuming end of the channel to fix this code.
 We also don’t
 want to send a message multiple times to multiple consumers; we want one list